predict-legacy/PredictIO-Android/README.md

 #### Integration Steps
 If the application is written in Java, you need to include the following in your *dependencies* list in your App *build.gradle* file
 ```
-// Note: Jre version should be same to the one you are using in Android Studio.
+// Note: Jdk version should be same to the one you are using in Android Studio.
-compile "org.jetbrains.kotlin:kotlin-stdlib-jre7:1.2.21"
+compile "org.jetbrains.kotlin:kotlin-stdlib-jdk7:1.2.21"
 ```

 Please follow these steps in order to integrate predict.io in your project.